alibaba/BladeDISC/tensorflow_blade/docs/build_from_source.md

 #./build.py -h
 usage: build.py [-h] [-s stage] [--device {cpu,gpu}] [--tf {1.15,2.4}]
                 [--skip-trt] [--skip-hie] [--internal] [--verbose] [--develop]
-                python_dir

-positional arguments:
-  python_dir
-                                    Directory of virtualenv where target tensorflow installed.
-                                    If not specificed, the default python will be used(from `which python3`).

 optional arguments:
   -h, --help            show this help message and exit